-- 3.1.
+- 1.9.
 No. While there are other parties who may be better placed to comment on this, such as our colleagues in the Local Government Association (LGA), it seems unlikely that the funding made available to date would be sufficient to address all remaining concerns in high-rise and high-risk buildings which would include hospitals, care homes and specialised housing.
-If remediation projects were to cost £2m on average this may be sufficient to cover around 500 buildings, however we understand anecdotally from our members that some remediation projects can cost significantly more than this. - 3.2.
+If remediation projects were to cost £2m on average this may be sufficient to cover around 500 buildings, however we understand anecdotally from our members that some remediation projects can cost significantly more than this. - 1.10.
 In addition, we do not yet know how many residential buildings over 18 metres will be found to have combustible non-ACM cladding.
 The survey councils are conducting for MHCLG to establish this figure is not yet complete, and in many cases 'unknown' returns have been submitted.
-This may relate to the difficulties referred to above that identification of some types of construction products can be very difficult. - 3.3.
-The NFCC is, therefore, not able to accurately comment at this time on the likely prevalence of other types of combustible cladding, however we understand from the experience of our members that products such as high-pressure laminate (HPL) are not uncommon in the built environment. - 3.4.
+This may relate to the difficulties referred to above that identification of some types of construction products can be very difficult, for instance, currently there are no small scale tests available for High Pressure Laminate (HPL) products similar to those which were able to be carried out on ACM products.

+- 1.11.
+The NFCC is, therefore, not able to accurately comment at this time on the likely prevalence of other types of combustible cladding, however we understand from the experience of our members that products such as high-pressure laminate (HPL) are not uncommon in the built environment. - 1.12.
 The Government fund only applies to cladding, yet there are many more issues that building owners face as a result of the failure of the building safety system.
-Other issues can include non-compliant fire doors and inadequate fire stopping compromising compartmentation.
+Other issues can include non-compliant fire doors and inadequate fire stopping compromising compartmentation. - 1.13.

-- 3.5.
 Several of the worst recent fires in residential blocks have taken place in buildings under 18 metres, such as at the Cube student residence in Bolton.
-There are estimated to be 100,000 buildings between 11 and 18 meters high. - 3.6.
+There are estimated to be 100,000 buildings between 11 and 18 metres high. - 1.14.
 Since the ban on combustible cladding came into force our members have not witnessed the universal culture change expected, and continue to see 'gaming' of the system.
 For example, some design teams are proposing designs with the height of the building intentionally millimetres under the ban threshold, while admitting that this is intentional to seek flexibility with the materials used.
-This demonstrates that some within the industry are still not designing with safety in mind and are doing the very least required to achieve compliance. - 3.7.
+This demonstrates that some within the industry are still not designing with safety in mind and are doing the very least required to achieve compliance.
+We have even had one major construction firm calling for a relaxation of the combustible cladding ban. - 1.15.
 We anticipate that a number of buildings falling beneath thresholds in guidance (such as 18m) will require expenditure to address similar fire safety issues that we have referred to above.

-4. What lessons should be learned from the administration of previous funding mechanisms?
+What lessons should be learned from the administration of previous funding mechanisms?